coderefinery/git-intro/_episodes/05-branches.md

 Git will not let you delete a branch which has not been reintegrated unless you insist using `git branch -D`.
-Even then your commits will not be lost but you may have a hard time finding them as there is no reference to them.
+Even then your commits will not be lost but you may have a hard time finding them as there is no branch pointing to them.

 ---